Rocky IV: Original Motion Picture Soundtrack

 Rocky IV: Original Motion Picture Soundtrack is the original motion picture soundtrack to the movie of the same name.
-It was released on November 27, 1985 on the Scotti Brothers label.
+It was released on November 27, 1985 by Scotti Bros.
+Records.

-The soundtrack was hugely successful on the strength of two top-five singles, Survivor's "Burning Heart" (which Sylvester Stallone personally commissioned for the film and reached No. 2 on the Billboard Hot 100) and James Brown's "Living in America", as well as Robert Tepper's lone top-40 hit, "No Easy Way Out".
+The soundtrack was hugely successful on the strength of two top-five singles, Survivor's "Burning Heart" (personally commissioned for the film by Sylvester Stallone) reached No. 2 on the Billboard Hot 100) and James Brown's "Living in America", as well as Robert Tepper's lone top-40 hit, "No Easy Way Out" which reached #22.
 It reached the top ten on the US Billboard 200 album chart and was certified Platinum by the RIAA.
+"The Sweetest Victory" by Touch features lead vocals by Marq Torien who in 1988 rose to prominence as the lead vocalist of BulletBoys.

-It is the only score to a Rocky film not composed by Bill Conti, but does feature some music he composed for the first film.
+It is the only score to a Rocky film not composed by Bill Conti, but does incorporate some music he composed for the first film.

 Track listing

 Re-releases and covers

 The 2006 reissue, remastered by BMG, featured the bonus track "Man Against the World" by Survivor, a song written for but ultimately cut from the final movie tracklist.